 Nevada defines the offense of swindling or obtaining credit by false representation in N.R.S.
 205.370, which means this offense is defined within the fraud and false personification subcategory of the chapter of Nevada’s penal code that deals with property crimes.

 According to N.R.S.
 205.370, any person who makes false representations of his or her wealth in order to obtain credit and defraud a person of money, goods, chattel, or any valuable consideration could be convicted of an offense.

 The statute also stipulates that a defendant could be convicted for making false representations of mercantile correspondence or connections to obtain money or other valuable consideration.

 Defendants who cause or procure others to make false reports of their wealth or mercantile character can be charged under N.R.S.
-204.370 as well, if the defendant’s actions in causing others to make false reports leads to the defendant obtaining credit and fraudulently coming to possess goods, wares, merchandise or other valuable things.
+204.370 as well if the defendant’s actions in causing others to make false reports lead to the defendant obtaining credit and fraudulently coming to possess goods, wares, merchandise or other valuable things.